 A second wealth-building component in this example is the appreciation of the property itself.

 Historically, real estate values have increased over time.
 Let’s assume that over a three-year period the doctor’s professional building increased in value to $1,200,000.00 and the monthly mortgage payments had reduced the outstanding debt to $950,000.00.
 The doctor would have increased his net worth by $250,000.00.
-Another huge benefit of this scenario is that when the property is eventually sold to tum that equity into cash, the majority of the gain is taxed as long-term capital gain that has preferential tax treatment.
+Another huge benefit of this scenario is that when the property is eventually sold to tum that equity into cash, the majority of the gain is taxed as a long-term capital gain that has preferential tax treatment.
 Currently, the maximum long-term capital gain rate is 15%.
 Compare this to an additional $250,000 in income that the doctor might have earned from operating his practice.
 Odds are, the doctor would be paying taxes at more than double that rate on the additional income.

-All commercial real estate investors need to know about a 1031, or like kind, exchange.
+All commercial real estate investors need to know about 1031, or like kind, exchange.
 A 1031 exchange allows an investor to sell a property at a gain and then roll that gain into a like-kind property without any tax consequences.
 The gain generated by the first transaction is deferred into the new property.
-In other words an investor would owe no capital gains tax on the sale of a property using a 1031 exchange.
+In other words, an investor would owe no capital gains tax on the sale of a property using a 1031 exchange.
 If the investor later sold the acquired property, the taxes would be due at that time.
-It is important to note that “like kind” doesn’t mean that an office property must be exchanged for an office property.
+It is important to note that “like-kind” doesn’t mean that an office property must be exchanged for office property.
 It means that real estate must be exchanged for real estate.
 You could not exchange real estate for personal property (i.e. an airplane) and defer capital gains tax.
 An investor contemplating a 1031 exchange must declare that he is doing the 1031 exchange at the time the sale closes on the first property.